Collective investment schemes

 IOSCO consultation - Principles of liquidity risk management for collective investment schemes

-The Technical Committee of the International Organization of Securities Commissions has published a Consultation Report that sets out principles against which both the industry and regulators can assess the quality of regulation and industry practices concerning liquidity risk management for collective investment vehicles.
+On 26 April 2012, the Technical Committee of the International Organization of Securities Commissions published a Consultation Report that set out principles against which both the industry and regulators can assess the quality of regulation and industry practices concerning liquidity risk management for collective investment vehicles.

 The principles are structured according to the time frame of a collective investment scheme’s life.
 They start with principles which should be considered in the design (pre-launch) phase of a collective investment scheme.
 They then outline the principles that should form part of the day-to-day liquidity risk management process.